steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 #### Commit
 ### General
     Today
+        Refactor RestController.GetFile/GetPreview.
+        GetFile, GetPreview should be in a FileDomainModel subclass of RestController.
+        Replace all hard-coded MIME types.
+        Add Mesh id/obj endpoint.

-        Create a mechnism to generate all models.
+        Create a mechanism to generate all models.

         Runtime error does not propagate back to UI.
-            Enhance the ProgressBar to show processing progress obtained by GET of GeneratedFileModel metadata.
+            Add a status widget toshow processing progress obtained by GET of GeneratedFileModel metadata.
                 Polling is done based on a timer.

             Generate result